jourzero/clipboarder/README.md

 ### Context: Target/Issues
 * Add Menu "Copy as free text to clipboard" that puts the issue details in free text form into the clipboard
+> * Note that the clipboard content can be pasted into [WAPTRunner](https://github.com/jourzero/waptrunner)'s Notes field.
 * Supports the selection of multiple issues
 * When an issue has multiple instances, all URLs are listed together
 * Only the HTTP Request/Response pair(s) for the first instance of an issue is included as Evidence data (Base64-encoded)